 If I were still in Eritrea, I'd either be shooting an AK47 or, more likely, dead.
 In grade 12, you're trained as a soldier, and those who fail must join military services and serve in the war.

-25/5/2005 was my first day in London, I was kept in the airport for hours which felt like the whole day waiting for social services to arrive and take me to my temporary accommodation.
-My first foster family was in Brixton, my first day in Brixton market was magical but also shocking.
-I thought I was back in Africa and at the time this was not a great feeling (although now I love going to Brixton as often as I can as it’s when I feel a bit closer to home).
+On May 25, 2005, my first day in London, I waited for hours in the airport for social services to take me to temporary accommodation.
+My first foster family was in Brixton, and my initial day at Brixton market was both magical and shocking – feeling like I was back in Africa, which wasn't a great feeling at the time, although now I love going to Brixton whenever I can to feel a bit closer to home.

-The day I moved was the day I bought a pack of cigarettes for the first time and was the day I embraced my rebellious side.
-I was first to do anything that my friends were scared to do; 14-year-old me thought I was taking it out on the system.
-I even reported my move and all I got was a letter of apology and £150 but my life was completely changed from thereon.
+The day they moved me was the day I bought a pack of cigarettes for the first time and embraced my rebellious side.
+I was the first to do anything my friends were scared to do; 14-year-old me thought I was taking it out on the system.
+I even reported my move, and all I got was a letter of apology and £150 from social services, but my life completely changed from thereon.
 Every day was hell.
-I never wanted to go home after school and because of this, I was not doing well in school.
-I was completely distracted.
+I never wanted to go home after school, and because of this, I wasn't doing well in school – completely distracted.

 At 16 and a half, I was given the option to move out to semi-independent accommodation.
 At the time, i had a lot to prove to my self and others and attended my first year of college, where I got a distinction in Art and Design.
 Fashion had a massive influence on my work that year, so I soon switched my focus to studying fashion.
 It wasn't what I expected, so I left.
 At the time, I was given £45 a week for everything I needed, and we all know that's not enough, so my mind was on making more money.
 Learning how to survive.